rubykv/djl-examples/README.md

-# djl-examples
+# Java with AI
-Springboot application with DJL using Torchscript models
+Java apps to Demo AI tools